 Dénia has set a challenge: to beat the Guinness record with the mosaic made with the world's largest coffee capsules.
 For this, he will build a photograph of the Tenor Cortis of 31 square meters created with 12.500 coffee capsules.

-It is a proposal of the Melic Group that has a sustainable side through the recycling of these capsules; artistic, to give diffusion to one of the great figures in the history of Dénia; and social, since in order to achieve this they need the collaboration of citizens who provide their capsules for the challenge.
+It is a proposal of the Melic Group that has a sustainable aspect through the recycling of these capsules; artistic, to give diffusion to one of the great figures in the history of Dénia; and social, since in order to achieve this they need the collaboration of citizens to bring their capsules to the challenge.

 For this, from now, those who wish to collaborate can contribute their capsules (size Dolce Gusto) to the containers enabled in the Municipal House of Culture, the Social Center, Llunàtics and the Melicatessen store.